 Transitions I: Engaging the Liberal Arts offers three hours of credit and is designed to address high level cognitive skills, such as ethical reasoning, critical thinking, and quantitative literacy, by centering on a topic of such interest.
 This course is purposely designed to get your college career off to a wonderful start.
 Students have the opportunity to choose a topic of interest from 16 different classes.
 Please read over the course descriptions below and choose four that you would be interested in pursuing further.
 We will do our best to place students in one of his or her top four choices.
-Please note: If you are in the Honors Program, please indicate that on the website registration form.
-Dr. Joe Lane will contact you about the course topic.
+Please note: If you are in the Honors Program or STEM Cohort, please indicate that on the website registration form.

 Instructor: Dr. Kelly Bremner